DonOregano/bdprochot-off-daemon/README.md

 `sudo systemctl start disable-bd-prochot`

+Also ensure to copy usr/local/sbin/disable-prochot.py to the same path in your system and ensure it is root executable.
+Python3 is necessary as is the python-daemon package.

-This will disable BD_PROCHOT at system startup.
+This will run a daemon to ensure BD_PROCHOT remains disabled.
 This is necessary on the Yoga 3-11 because of its *terribly* tuned hardware CPU throttling settings.
 They are well known to be overzealous and, once they've kicked in, they never leave the throttled state on their own, causing a system to be virtually unusable at around 400-500MHz with no Turbo.
 This was a well known issue in Windows which the ThrottleStop software often had to be used to prevent.